- Go to Content > Landing Pages then click New Landing Page.

 For mobile-friendly responsive design tips, see this page.

 After designing your landing page, you will want to review it for accuracy and make sure it displays correctly on Desktops, Mobiles, and Tablets.
 From the Review tab, you can view how your landing pages render on desktop, tablet, and mobile.
 Additionally, you will be able to preview both vertical and landscape views for tablet and mobile:

 Add Clear Calls to Action

-A call to action (CTA) is the critical part of your content marketing.
+A call to action (CTA) is a critical part of your content marketing.
 It’s the trigger that leads the visitor to engage in a meaningful next step with your organization — whether that step is engaging the audience in the comments, finding more content, or buying your product or service.

-- The best, most powerful calls to action are often simplest.
+- The best, most powerful calls to action are often the simplest.
 Calls to action should be as short and easy to follow as possible.

 - Your CTA should begin with an action verb that tells your potential customer what to do next.

 - Use Facebook, Twitter, LinkedIn, and other sites as destinations for your calls-to-action with a Social Share Block.